RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

         for the disk I/O, then the program output is copied back as a big write which is much more efficient compare to many small writes.

-        The reason is :red:`parallel filesystem (CRSP or DFS) is not suitable for small writes and reads` and such operations need to be off-loaded to the local scratch area on the node where the job is executed.
+        The reason is **parallel filesystem (CRSP or DFS) is not suitable for small writes and reads** and such operations need to be off-loaded to the local scratch area on the node where the job is executed.
         Otherwise you create an I/O problem not just for yourself but for many others who use the same filesystem.